 As a union member, Whonder is aware of the many challenges home care workers face, and how they can find strength in numbers to speak up for better wages, better training and basic benefits like paid sick leave to provide better care.

-Home care workers have to fight not only for respect and recognition for the hard work they perform, but also against this racist proposal from the Trump administration that seek to silence them, deny them the ability to contribute to their union, and tell them what they can and can’t do with their paychecks.
+Home care workers have to fight not only for respect and recognition for the hard work they perform, but also against this racist rule from the Trump administration that seeks to silence them, deny them the ability to contribute to their union, and tell them what they can and can’t do with their paychecks.

 “Don’t we deserve and shouldn’t we be given respect and allowed to live our lives with dignity?
 This is just one of the basic rights for every home care worker in this country,” she said.
 It is incomprehensible that there are anti-worker groups whose only desire is to rob us of our dignity and to malign a specific group of workers whom they see as useless and uneducated,” she said.